Grigory Zinoviev: "Zinoviev Letter"

 Zinoviev was the alleged author of the "Zinoviev Letter" which caused a sensation in the United Kingdom when published on 25 October 1924, four days before a general election.
 The letter called on British Communists to prepare for revolution.
 This document is now generally accepted to have been a fabrication, validating the declaration that Zinoviev made in a letter dated 27 October 1924:

 The letter of 15 September 1924, which has been attributed to me, is from the first to the last word, a forgery.
 Let us take the heading.
 The organisation of which I am the president never describes itself officially as the Executive Committee of the Third Communist International; the official name is Executive Committee of the Communist International.
 Equally incorrect is the signature, The Chairman of the Presidium.
 The forger has shown himself to be very stupid in his choice of the date.
 On 15 September 1924, I was taking a holiday in Kislovodsk, and, therefore, could not have signed any official letter. ...

 It is not difficult to understand why some of the leaders of the Liberal-Conservative bloc had recourse to such methods as the forging of documents.
 Apparently they seriously thought they would be able, at the last minute before the elections, to create confusion in the ranks of those electors who sincerely sympathise with the Treaty between England and the Soviet Union.
 It is much more difficult to understand why the English Foreign Office, which is still under the control of the Prime Minister, MacDonald, (Note: The letter was published in December, after Ramsay MacDonald, the first prime minister from the socialist Labour Party, had been replaced with the Conservative Stanley Baldwin.
 A footnote clarifies that the letter was written while MacDonald was still prime minister.) did not refrain from making use of such a white-guardist forgery.

+Despite Zinoviev's prompt denial, the publication of the forged document contributed to a "Red Scare" in Britain.
+Historians argue that the controversy damaged the Labour Party's electoral prospects, reinforcing public fears of Soviet subversion ahead of the 1924 general election.